muratk5n/thirdwave/en/README.md

 ---

-There could be ways to hide certain aspects of knowledge, but knowing who owns what, would that be a bad thing?
+That could be ok depending on the social norms..
 Excessive wealth would be visible to see.

 "But then anyone can see who owns what"